peterhoward42/swim/README.md

 # umli - UML Interaction (diagram)

-This repository will contain code that can produce a UMLI interaction diagram from a simple script in a domain specific language.
+This repository contains code that auto-generates a UML interaction diagram from a simple text script.

+It is intended to create a fast and iterative thinking and creation process for for the people creating them.

 For example making this diagram: